nhsx/nhs_time_of_travel/index.md

   </a>
 </div>

+### Search functionality as a layer for isochrone maps

+The code for this section of the project can be found [here](https://github.com/nhsx/nhs_time_of_travel/blob/main/search/a%26e.ipynb)

+When trying to compare available services and prospective travel times, it is sometimes not easy to find certain health services from the publicly available datasets.
+This part of the project takes an example of 24 hour A & E services in one of the largest counties in England.
+It purely focuses on driving times, so excludes the air ambulance.
+The manual search I used in this part of the project was to ascertain where the locations for the next level of care in the county may be.

+Using a googleCP api key, the user can search for anything in google maps, and the code in this notebook extracts the name and latitude and longitude.
+The example shown uses a publicly available dataset, found  [here](https://www.nhs.uk/about-us/nhs-website-datasets/hospital.csv), but the first search could be done using the search functionality, and this repeated to put a second layer of data in the mapping functionality.

+Once again, this project uses OSMnx in a similar way to the Cambridge GP project.
+But here the transport mode selected is 'drive', giving driving times at the selected speed across the network selected, in this case Lincolnshire.
+I specified the driving speed to be 60 km/hr, and selected 10, 20 and 30 minute driving distances.

 ## Citations

 Boeing, G. 2017.
 [OSMnx: New Methods for Acquiring, Constructing, Analyzing, and Visualizing Complex Street Networks.](https://geoffboeing.com/publications/osmnx-complex-street-networks/)<i>Computers, Environment and Urban Systems</i> 65, 126-139. doi:10.1016/j.compenvurbsys.2017.05.004